wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 - [Dragonfly #Project#](https://github.com/alibaba/Dragonfly): Dragonfly is an intelligent P2P based file distribution system.
 It aims to resolve issues related to low-efficiency, low-success rate and waste of network bandwidth in file transferring process.

+- [Harbor #Project#](https://goharbor.io/): Harbor is an open source container image registry that secures images with role-based access control, scans images for vulnerabilities, and signs images as trusted.

 # Kubernetes

 ## Management